 Special Dialogue

-We are facing various crises of global pandemic including COVID-19, Russia’s war, geopolitical changes, economic crises, and regional security threat.
-Preconditions have changed drastically, and we are at a critical juncture to fundamentally reconsider policies and framework to deal with such crises.
+We are facing various global crises, including COVID-19, Russia’s invasion of Ukraine, geopolitical changes, economic crises, and regional security threats.
+Preconditions have changed drastically, and we are at a critical juncture to fundamentally reconsider policies and frameworks to deal with such crises.
 We need to address appropriate resources and policies, through building resilient global communities and knowledge-based resource hubs.
-GHIPP is strengthening global partnership by building discussion platforms “Japan’s challenge” and sharing knowledge, lessons learned, and vision by creating new regional communities for resilience.
+GHIPP is strengthening global partnership by building the discussion platform “Japan’s Challenge” and sharing knowledge, lessons learned, and vision by creating new regional communities for resilience.
+This project is funded by the United States Embassy, Tokyo (2023-2025).

 Next Speaker

-Welcoming remarks & Facilitator
+Commentator & Facilitator

 Dr. Kiyoshi Kurokawa